4d/docs/docs/FormEditor/formEditor.md

 	*	**Marker Labels**: Shows or hides the marker labels, available only when the output control lines are displayed.
 For more information, refer to the Moving output control lines paragraph.
 	*	**Limits**: Shows or hides the form’s limits.
 When this option is selected, the form is displayed in the Form editor as it appears in Application mode.
 This way you can adjust your form without having to switch to the Application mode in order to see the result.

-	>The Size Based on, Hor margin and Vert margin settings of the form properties affect the form’s limits.
+	>The **Size Based on**, **Hor margin** and **Vert margin** settings of the form properties affect the form’s limits.
 When using these settings, the limits are based on the objects in the form.
 When you modify the size of an object that is located next to the form’s border, it is modified to reflect that change.
-For more information on form properties, refer to the Form properties section.
+For more information on form properties, refer to the [Form properties](jsonReference.html) section.

 ### Using the toolbar